Rent to own a house is also called lease to own house (or a whole slew of other phrases… like “lease option”, etc.).

 At the end of the rental period, you as the tenant / buyer have the choice to either buy the house at the price in the agreement… or you can walk away and not buy the house just like a normal rental house.

 If you choose not to buy the house, no biggie at all.
 You can move out of the house and onto another house… or under special circumstances you may be able to update the rent to own agreement to give you a bit more time to get qualified for a bank loan to buy the house.

-With our local Ohio and Southern California Rent To Own Program our ultimate goal is to help you reach your goal of home ownership.
+With our local Ohio and California Rent To Own Program our ultimate goal is to help you reach your goal of home ownership.
 So we can be flexible often times if you need an extra few months to get things lined up financially and with the bank to close on the house.

-Just like in any other way of buying a house in Ohio and Southern California, there are mutual pros and cons for both the buyer and seller.
+Just like in any other way of buying a house in Ohio and California, there are mutual pros and cons for both the buyer and seller.

-Last… have you found the Ohio and Southern California rent to own house that’s perfect for you yet?
-If not, join our Early Property Alert List below to get email alerts quickly when we have new rent to own houses in the Ohio and Southern California CA area available.
+Last… have you found the Ohio and California rent to own house that’s perfect for you yet?
+If not, join our Early Property Alert List below to get email alerts quickly when we have new rent to own houses in the Ohio and California CA area available.